Smart Metering Case Study: NICIGAS Smart Gas Meter Reader

 NICIGAS first presented “Space Hotaru” with basic features in a hand-sketched, futuristic-looking product.
 The R&D and Design team from UnaBiz Taiwan took the sketch and started designing and engineering a prototype.
 From material casing to electronics components, and communication protocol to firmware, UnaBiz delivered an industrialised and tested hardware solution within the year.
 The final NCU is 3X smaller than the original prototype and still enjoys a long battery life thanks to UnaBiz’s mechanical design and firmware optimisation expertise.

-1 SPACE HOTARU IS DEPLOYED EVERY 5 MINUTES
+THE SPACE HOTARU CAN BE DEPLOYED IN LESS THAN 5 MINUTES

 To turn around the ambitious project within a short time, speed of deployment is key.
 The Space Hotaru is designed to be fixed onto the gas pipe quickly with a binding band.
 The sleek round shape allows the binding to be done in 2 minutes, and the entire installation within 5 minutes.